 It's quite natural to be confused when your SD card is showing as empty when you actually have files on your SD card.
 Here are a few reasons why the stored data is not recognized on your SD card.

 - Memory card file system corruption - Sometimes, due to improper operation, the file system of the memory card might get corrupted and hence could show memory card empty error.

-- Virus attack – Due to various viruses like Trojan, etc. The memory card may become inaccessible.
+- Virus attack – Due to various viruses like Trojan, etc., your card may become inaccessible.
 Sometimes, due to malware attacks, an SD card deletes files by itself.